haseebmahmud/ADA_WS2526/LectureNotes/Notes.md

 # Exam preparation

-- Car price prediction data
+ * Car price prediction data
  * Descriptive statistics: Fuel price, group it against Fuel type.
 Graphically and numerically.
  * Test the hypothesis that the average fuel price is no different than 30000
  * Build a cross table with mileage and fuel type with rowwise/columnwise percentage.
+ * Build a correlation table using all the variables and report the correlations that are NOT significant at 5% level.

 # Important dates